josephdaw/go-somewhere/README.md

 # party-parrots
 A site to find new places to visit and post about places you would like to go to.
+Party parrots party hard